True Crime-Margaret Burton aka Mrs. Gray

 Many were drawn in by her.
 She spun stories deftly, like a spider deftly weaving her web.
 Her father was the former President of Panama.
 She owned mining interests out in Colorado.
 Her husband, a former colonel, had died.
 All of these factors served to make her independently wealthy, fitting into the respectability politics for a woman.
 Additionally, it provided an explanation for her extravagant spending.
 She seemingly had it all: stylish clothes, a multi-acre home, and numerous show dogs.

-She arrived in Decatur in 1954 and quickly set her sights on the Decatur Clinic.
+She arrived in Decatur in 1954 and quickly set her sights on a Decatur Medical Clinic.
 Though it was a modest but handsome brick building, by the 1950’s, business was booming.
 Seven doctors were on staff with five visiting specialists, and, short of major surgery, most medical procedures could be performed within the office.
 Cash was flowing and the times were good.

 Though she was well-off, Mrs. Janet R. Gray applied for the office manager job.
 She loved a good challenge and claimed that the job would keep her mind occupied.
 In return for her services, she received $400 per month.
 This was a generous salary, exceeding that of many male officers workers at the time.
 The doctors at the clinic liked her immediately: she was self-assured, possessed an air of refinement, and, strangely, bandied complex medical terminology about with casual ease.
 Under her, the clinic appeared to run smoothly.